 Admission

-Admission to Centre is selective.
-Centre College typically enrolls students who have completed strong college preparatory high school programs and have achieved good academic records in their course work.
-Though most admitted students present high school programs that include more college preparatory courses, including honors and advanced-level work, the minimum preparation required for admission to Centre includes the following: English—4 units, Mathematics—4 units (Algebra I and II, geometry, and at least one advanced math course), Science—2 units (laboratory courses), Social studies—2 units Global language—2 units, the arts—some study in this area.
+Centre College enrolls students who have completed college preparatory high school programs and have achieved strong academic records in their course work.
+Though most admitted students present high school programs that include more college preparatory courses, including honors and advanced-level work, the minimum preparation required for admission to Centre includes the following: English—4 units, Mathematics—4 units (Algebra I and II, geometry, and at least one advanced math course), Science—2 units (laboratory courses), Social studies—2 units, Global language—2 units, the Arts—some study in the arts.
 If the “core” courses above are not available, or if unusual circumstances such as home study or international travel preclude such study, the Admission Committee may choose to exercise flexibility.

-While the quality of the student’s high school program and their level of achievement are the primary factors in admission decisions here, we also examine several other elements of the application.
-Centre has adopted a test optional admission policy for those applying for 2025.
-If a student chooses to apply without submitting test scores, other parts of the application will be weighted more heavily in our holistic, student-centered review process.
-Students who choose not to submit test scores will still receive full consideration for merit and premier scholarships.
-Students may choose to submit test scores.
+Centre takes a holistic approach to application review.
+While the strength of a student’s high school curriculum and academic performance are the primary factors in admission decisions, other components such as the essay, co-curricular involvement, and community engagement also play a meaningful role.
+Centre adopted a permanent test optional admission policy beginning Fall 2025.
+If a student chooses to apply without submitting test scores, other parts of the application factor more heavily in our review process.
+Students who choose not to submit test scores receive full consideration for merit and premier scholarships.
 If standardized ACT or SAT scores are submitted, the highest score attained on either test is used in the admission decision.
-Centre uses the highest combination of Evidence-Based Reading and Writing (ERW) and Math scores to calculate an SAT total score.
+Centre uses the highest combination of Evidence-Based Reading and Writing (EBRW) and Math scores to calculate an SAT total score.
 Similarly, we combine a student's highest ACT section scores to calculate a new composite score.
+Centre welcomes but does not require the science sub-section of the ACT to be submitted for evaluation.
 Centre requires a written personal statement on a provided topic.
 A secondary school evaluation prepared by the applicant's high school counselor is required.
 Additionally, one written recommendation is required from a teacher who has taught the student in a college preparatory course during the sophomore, junior, or senior year.
 Supplementary recommendations from a coach, employer, etc. may be submitted.
-We also evaluate the student’s personal commitments in areas such as school activities, athletics, fine arts, community groups, part-time work, and domestic duties.
+We also evaluate personal commitments in areas such as school activities, athletics, fine arts, community groups, part-time work, and family responsibilities.
 An interview is not a requirement for admission, but we strongly recommend an admission conversation to ensure that there is a good match between the student’s interests and talents and Centre’s academic and non-academic offerings.

 Early Decision I

-Students who believe Centre is their first-choice college and who are prepared to make an early commitment to Centre may apply Early Decision I (ED I) by November 1.
-Early Decision candidates pledge to enroll if they are admitted, provided they receive a financial aid award that makes attendance possible.
-Applicants will receive admission and scholarship decisions by December 1 and financial aid notification in early January.
-Admitted ED I students submit an enrollment deposit by January 15 and will withdraw their applications to any other colleges at the point of making an enrollment deposit.
+Students who believe Centre is their first-choice college and are prepared to make an early commitment to Centre may apply Early Decision I (ED I) by November 1.
+Early Decision candidates pledge to enroll if they are admitted, provided they receive a financial aid award that meets calculated financial need.
+Applicants will receive admission and scholarship decisions by December 1 and financial aid notification by mid-December.
+Admitted ED I students submit an enrollment deposit by December 15 and will withdraw their applications to other colleges at the point of making an enrollment deposit.

 Early Action